Cross-tenant inbound and outbound restrictions

 Note

-A connection attempt initiated by a guest user from their host tenant targeting data sources within the same host tenant is not evaluated by the tenant isolation rules.
+A connection attempt initiated by a guest user, from their host tenant that targets data sources within the same host tenant, isn't evaluated by the tenant isolation rules.

-One-way tenant isolation or inbound isolation will block connection establishment attempts to your tenant from other tenants.
+One-way tenant isolation or inbound isolation blocks connection establishment attempts to your tenant from other tenants.

 Connection creator tenant | Connection sign-in tenant | Access allowed? |